 - Has a fever of 100 degrees or higher

 - Has been vomiting within the last 24 hours

-- Has diarrhea
+- Has had diarrhea within the last 24 hours

-- If they are complaining of a severe sore throat and you see white spots in their throat.
-This could indicate strep throat and should be kept home and see a doctor.
+- If they are complaining of a severe sore throat and/or you see white spots in their throat.
+Please consult a doctor before returning to school as this indicates a need for medical intervention.

-Before returning to school we ask that these students be without the above symptoms without the aid of fever reducing medication (such as Motrin) for 24 hours.
-This will help us control passing the illness to other students.
-When your child has an illness for more than three consecutive days a doctor's excuse will be needed when your child returns to school
+Before returning to school we ask that these students be without the above symptoms without the aid of fever reducing medication (such as Tylenol or Ibuprofen) for 24 hours.
+This will help us control the spread of illness to other students.
+When your child has an illness for more than three consecutive days a doctor's excuse will be needed when your child returns to school lowa law requires a certificate documenting immunizations to be on file for each student enrolled in school.
+Parents can obtain their student's immunization records through their health care provider or the public health office.
+If a student is NOT immunized he/she must have a Certificate of Immunization Exemption on file.